The Addams Family (video game series)

 There have been seven video games based on The Addams Family television series and films, released between 1989 and 2022 on various home video game consoles.

 Fester's Quest

 The Addams Family

 The Addams Family is a platform game released by Ocean in 1992.
-The game was released for TurboGrafx-16, Sega Mega Drive / Genesis, Super NES, Amiga and Atari ST. It is based on the 1991 movie of the same name.
+The game was released for Mega Drive / Genesis, Super NES, Amiga and Atari ST. It is based on the 1991 movie of the same name.
 Other titles based on the film were released for other platforms.

 The characters bear resemblances to their movie counterparts.

+Not to be confused with the other game named The Addams Family that was also based on the movie and released for TurboGrafx-16 in 1991.

 The Addams Family: Pugsley's Scavenger Hunt

 Addams Family Values

 Addams Family Values is an action RPG based on the film of the same name produced by Ocean Software and released in 1995 for the Sega Mega Drive and Super NES.

 The New Addams Family

 The New Addams Family Series is an adventure video game released for Nintendo's Game Boy Color in 2001.
 It was developed by 7th Sense and published by Microids exclusively in Europe.
 Titus Interactive was going to release the game in America with the title The New Addams Family, but the American version was cancelled.
 It is based on The New Addams Family television series that ran from 1998 to 1999.